NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Background research

 \section{Background research}

-Reliable and optimised object motion detection in videos captured from static and/or moving cameras is essential for a wide range of computer vision applications such as video surveillance of humans and animal activities, collision avoidance, advanced driver-assistance systems, etc. \cite{KumarBheemavarapu2021,Garcia-Garcia2020}.
-It is one of the most researched fields in computer vision and has been studied for more than 30 years \cite{Chapel2020}.
-Although the first object motion detection models were designed for static cameras, the advances in sensor technology and the accessibility to portable devices fitted with cameras is triggering more challenging scenes with both cameras and objects moving at the same time \cite{Chapel2020}.
-Object Motion detection challenges can be summarised as follows \cite{Garcia-Garcia2020,Chapel2020} :
+The detection of moving objects from video frame sequences is a trivial visual task performed by vertebrate retinal \gls*{gc} \cite{Gollisch2010,Kolb2003} and yet a challenge in the \gls*{cv} research field. \gls*{omd} is one of the most researched fields in computer vision and has been studied for more than 30 years \cite{Chapel2020}. \gls*{omd} in videos captured from static and/or moving cameras is essential for a wide range of computer vision applications such as video surveillance, object collision avoidance, \gls*{adas}, etc \cite{KumarBheemavarapu2021,Garcia-Garcia2020,Chapel2020}.
+Although the initial \gls*{omd} models were designed for static cameras, the advances in sensor technology and the accessibility to portable devices fitted with cameras is triggering more challenging scenes where both cameras and objects can move at the same time \cite{Chapel2020}. \gls*{omd} includes the following tasks: 1) \acrlong{bs}, 2) noise reduction, 3) threshold selection and 4) moving objects detection (see Figure~\ref{fig:omd-steps}).